 Consequently, the Registrar’s decision to annul the couple’s marriage remains upheld.

 The facts are neatly summarised in the Report.
-Essentially though, at the time the couple applied for their marriage to be registered, both the individuals were of a different gender.
+Essentially, at the time the couple applied for their marriage to be registered, both the individuals were of a different gender.
 The Registrar had doubts about whether to register the marriage given “…the man’s appearance and name.“

 This is a curious case indeed, as under Chapter 3, Part X of the Charter – which addresses “NULLITY OF MARRIAGES” (bold in original) – a marriage is only void (and not voidable) if it falls within Section 105 of the Charter.
 Section 105 provides as follows:-